tottorollo/ESP32-Hcalory-HBH1S-bluetooth/README.md

 BEFORE COMPILE: Change WIFI settings and MQTT Broker to your configuration in yaml file

 # TEST UI
 index.html is light UI to use and test heater.
-Change your MQTT broker address so you can use the heater.
-This is also half finnish.
+Download to your machine.
+Change your MQTT broker address in UI so you can use the heater.
+This is also half Finnish.
-You will also need MQTT broker to be configured on your machine before UI and ESP will communicate.
+You will also need MQTT broker to be configured before UI and ESP will communicate.
 Personally I have hoster this UI and MQTT broker on Raspberry PI Zero 2WH machine with Tailscale to have control over Internet to heater.
 UI host I have been using is nginx.

-Hear is AI generated documentation of yaml:
+Below is a AI generated documentation of yaml:

 # TECHNICAL SPECIFICATION: HCALORY DIESEL HEATER BLE PROTOCOL